 Sky Protect Plus (with an 18-month-old box) would cost £15.99 per month.

 Protect Your Bubble would cost £19.10 per month.

 Gadget Cover costs £18.70 per month (this includes a month free with an annual policy).

-As you can see, Sky come up trumps as they are not only the cheapest, but you have the added bonus of your Sky equipment being covered too.
+As you can see, Sky come up trumps.
+They are not only the cheapest, but you have the added bonus of your Sky equipment being covered too.
 Most insurance companies increase your premium depending on the level of cover you need, but as Sky charge a flat rate of £3, they are always going to be competitive.

 Anything else to look out for?

-Before getting all your gadgets insured, make sure they are not covered elsewhere.
+Before you get all your gadgets insured, make sure they are not covered elsewhere.
 Some home insurance policies may cover accidental damage, although check how much excess you may need to pay first – is it really worthwhile paying a £250 excess to get a new £300 TV?
-Also, some paid current accounts offer insurance too, so check through your bank’s paperwork.
+Also, some paid current accounts offer insurance too, so check your bank’s paperwork.

 Remember to check out the T&C’s before you take out any insurance product to make sure you understand what is and isn’t included.